Kevin McGiven: Oregon State

 In 2015, McGiven joined the Oregon State coaching staff as the quarterbacks coach.
 He took over the only quarterbacks room in the nation with no quarterback playing experience.

 In 2016, McGiven was promoted to co-offensive coordinator and was the primary play caller.
 OSU averaged 14 yards per game more rush and passing, both, from the previous year.
 The Beavers also scored 7.2 more points per game.

 In 2017, McGiven was the sole offensive coordinator.

 San Jose State

 In January 2018, McGiven joined former Oregon State assistant Brent Brennan's staff at San Jose State as their offensive coordinator.

+After Ken Niumatalolo was hired as San Jose State's head coach in 2024, Craig Stutzmann was named offensive coordinator while McGiven was reassigned to wide receivers coach and passing game coordinator.

 Personal life

-McGiven and his wife, Lindsay, have three sons, Peyton, K. J., Beau, and their daughter, Ireland.
-He earned his Bachelors in Business Management from Utah Valley University in 2001, and his Master's in physical education from BYU in 2005.
+McGiven and his wife, Lindsay, have 3 sons, Peyton, K. J., Beau, and their daughter, Ireland.
+He earned his bachelor's degree in Business Management from Utah Valley University in 2001, and his Master's in physical education from BYU in 2005.